devongoldsmith/smuwk1_casestudy/README.md

 * What is the name of the company?
 * Convera Convera (formerly known as Western Union Business Solutions) is one of the world’s largest non-bank FinTechs in global B2B payments, with capabilities in over 140 currencies across more than 200 countries and territories and 60 global banking partners.

-Convera is subject to a large amount of AML and KYC regulations for the services they provide.
-Clients would be sent legal forms and required an official (JP or Police Officer) to sign them off for verification purposes.
-This process made for a long, complex verification process that required added internal resources.
-To make matters worse, the COVID-19 pandemic caused a backlog of clients needing identification and verification – checks that Convera was unable to complete.
+**Convera is subject to a large amount of AML and KYC regulations for the services they provide.
+Clients would be sent legal forms and required an official (JP or Police Officer) to sign them off for verific

 * When was the company incorporated?
+December 21, 2000

 * Who are the founders of the company?
+**Patrick Gauthier

-* How did the idea for the company (or project) come about?
+* How did the idea for the company come about?
+** Until 2007, Convera's primary focus was the enterprise search market through its flagship product, RetrievalWare, which is widely used within the secure government sector in the United States, UK, Canada and a number of other countries.
+Convera sold its enterprise search business to FAST Search & Transfer in August 2007 for $23 million, at which point RetrievalWare was officially retired

 * How is the company funded?
 How much funding have they received?
+**Convera Corporation is funded by 6 investors.
+Entrepia Ventures and Wesley Clover are the most recent investors.**

 ## Business Activities

 * What specific financial problem is the company or project trying to solve?
+** **

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+**Convera gives over 30,000 customers worldwide a better way to move money — helping them navigate the complexity of global commerce and capture more value with every transaction.**

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
+* What solution does this company offer that its competitors do not or cannot offer?

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)

 ## Landscape

 * What domain of the financial industry is the company in?
+Financial and FX Payments Transactions.

 * What have been the major trends and innovations of this domain over the last 5–10 years?
+Cross Border Payments

 * What are the other major companies in this domain?
+**Deloitte

 ## Results